pynufft/pynufft/README.md

 ### Acknowledgements

-I would be more than grateful for what contributors/partners have done (either contributing codes or providing testing results).
-However, The information of contributors and partners are kept anonymized without their prior express informed consent.
-If anyone would like to be identified as contributors/partners, please contact pynufft@gmail.com.

-Special thanks to the authors of MIRT, gpuNUFFT and BART, which have largely inspired this package.
+Special thanks to the authors of MIRT, gpuNUFFT and BART, which have largely inspired the development of this package.

+The project also thanks contributors for providing testing results and patches.

 ### Related projects